dfinity/portal/docs/references/asset-canister.md

 ### Asset canister fails to upgrade

 It is likely that the total size of all the static files stored in your Asset canister exceed the recommended 1GB limit.
-The resolution is to uninstall your canister code, followed by redeploying.
+The resolution is to uninstall and redeploy your canister code.

 ```bash
 dfx canister uninstall-code <CANISTER NAME or ID>